Ultrametric analogues of Ulam stability of groups: Ultrametric stability

 If $\MQ(\G)$ consists of finite $\pi$-groups, for $\pi$ a set of primes, then this statement is a weaker version of Proposition \ref{prop:pifree}. \end{example}

 \begin{example} Let $\G$ be a profinite family.
-The group $G^+$ from Example \ref{ex:sym0} has $\mathbb{Z}$ as largest residually finite quotient, which is uniformly $\G$-stable with an optimal estimate, by Example \ref{ex:free}.
-Therefore $G^+$ is uniformly $\G$-stable, with an optimal estimate.
-Similarly the largest residually finite quotient of $G$ is $\mathbb{Z} \times \mathbb{Z}/2\mathbb{Z}$, which as we will see in Corollaries \ref{cor:vfree_p} and \ref{cor:vfree} is uniformly $\GGL(\oo)$-stable, whenever $\K$ has characteristic other than $2$ (the quality of the estimate will be optimal or linear depending on $\K$).
-Thus, in these cases, $G$ is uniformly $\GGL(\oo)$-stable. \end{example}
+The group $H^+$ from Example \ref{ex:sym0}, which has index $2$ in Houghton's group $H$, has $\mathbb{Z}$ as largest residually finite quotient, which is uniformly $\G$-stable with an optimal estimate, by Example \ref{ex:free}.
+Therefore $H^+$ is uniformly $\G$-stable, with an optimal estimate.
+Similarly the largest residually finite quotient of $H$ is $\mathbb{Z} \times \mathbb{Z}/2\mathbb{Z}$, which as we will see in Corollaries \ref{cor:vfree_p} and \ref{cor:vfree} is uniformly $\GGL(\oo)$-stable, whenever $\K$ has characteristic other than $2$ (the quality of the estimate will be optimal or linear depending on $\K$).
+Thus, in these cases, $H$ is uniformly $\GGL(\oo)$-stable. \end{example}

 \begin{example} Let $\G$ be a profinite family.
-Let $G, H$ be finitely generated, with $H$ infinite and residually finite.
-Then by Example \ref{ex:wr} the largest residually finite quotient of $G \wr H$ is $\Ab(G) \wr H$.
-In particular, if $G$ is perfect (that is, $\Ab(G) = \{ 1 \}$) and $H$ is uniformly $\G$-stable, then $G \wr H$ is uniformly $\G$-stable, with the same estimate.
-For example the lamplighter group $G \wr \mathbb{Z}$ is uniformly $\G$-stable, with an optimal estimate, for every non-abelian finite simple group $G$ (Example \ref{ex:free}).
+Let $\Gamma, \Lambda$ be finitely generated, with $\Lambda$ infinite and residually finite.
+Then by Example \ref{ex:wr} the largest residually finite quotient of $\Gamma \wr \Lambda$ is $\Ab(\Gamma) \wr \Lambda$.
+In particular, if $\Gamma$ is perfect (that is, $\Ab(\Gamma) = \{ 1 \}$) and $\Lambda$ is uniformly $\G$-stable, then $\Gamma \wr \Lambda$ is uniformly $\G$-stable, with the same estimate.
+For example the lamplighter group $\Gamma \wr \mathbb{Z}$ is uniformly $\G$-stable, with an optimal estimate, for every non-abelian finite simple group $\Gamma$ (Example \ref{ex:free}).
 We will prove a stronger statement for virtually pro-$\pi$ families in Corollary \ref{cor:wr}. \end{example}

-Note that in the proof of Theorem \ref{thm:rf}, as well as that of Lemma \ref{lem:factor_R}, we only used that every homomorphism from $\Gamma$ to a residually-$\MQ(\G)$ group factors through $R$.
-The same holds for every intermediate quotient, and so we obtain the following generalization of Theorem \ref{thm:rf}:
+Note that in the proof of Theorem \ref{thm:rf}, as well as that of Lemma \ref{lem:factor_R}, we only used that every homomorphism from $\Gamma$ to a residually-$\MQ(\G)$ group factors through $\Omega$.
+The same holds for every intermediate quotient, and so we obtain the following generalisation of Theorem \ref{thm:rf}:

-\begin{corollary} Let $K \leq \Gamma$ be a group that is contained in the kernel of the quotient $\Gamma \to R$.
+\begin{corollary} Let $K \leq \Gamma$ be a group that is contained in the kernel of the quotient $\Gamma \to \Omega$.
 Then $\Gamma$ is uniformly stable if and only if $\Gamma/K$ is, and the estimates coincide.
 If $\Gamma$ is pointwise $\G$-stable, then so is $\Gamma/K$. \end{corollary}

 Another interesting consequence of Theorem \ref{thm:rf} is that the equivalence of Theorem \ref{thm:pw_un} can also be extended to some infinitely presented residually-$\MQ(\G)$ groups.
-We will explicit examples in Corollaries \ref{cor:rfBS_p} and \ref{cor:rfBS}.
+We will give explicit examples in Corollaries \ref{cor:rfBS_p} and \ref{cor:rfBS}.

 \begin{corollary} Let $\G, \C$ be as above.
 Let $\Gamma$ be a (finitely generated, residually-$\C$) group, that can be expressed as the largest residually-$\C$ quotient of some finitely presented group.
 Then $\Gamma$ is pointwise $\G$-stable if and only if it is uniformly $\G$-stable. \end{corollary}